 Many organizations have been adapting the open-source technology of its stability, security, and compatibility with other applications but not the schools and the teachers.
 Many of them are often mislead that this kind of technology is not only expensive but also complicated to use.
 If they were oriented and given the time to do hands-on, the teachers might be able to welcome the open-source technology.
 What can schools (the government) do?
 Subject the educators to further training on how they can teach the students about open-source technology.
 It’s the only way to improve.

 Use Online Education Portfolios To Evaluate Students.

 Portfolios are of great help to students ever since.
 With online portfolios, teachers can grade the student just by browsing through the platform.
 Likewise, students can benefit from this because they can express their creativity interactively.
-Unlike the hardcopy type of portfolio, an online portfolio is cost efficient and energy efficient.
+Unlike the hardcopy type of portfolio, an online portfolio is cost-efficient and energy-efficient.
 It can also save time as it is online.
 Both educators and learners can check the platform and provide feedback instantly.

 Teachers Should Embrace The Common Core State Standards.

-Surely there are many reasons as to why adopting education technology takes time to happen; however, despite all of these, education can be reformed by teachers that are working hand in hand.
+Surely there are many reasons why adopting education technology takes time to happen; however, despite all of these, education can be reformed by teachers that are working hand in hand.
 Furthermore, teachers are faced with many opportunities where they can make use of inexpensive but easy to use education technologies that can improve that way their students learn.

 On the other hand, as a teacher, you too can benefit from technology to keep your mental health at bay.
 Check out BetterHelp, an online platform that is composed of qualified, experienced, and compassionate counselors who are ready to listen to you and provide you with advice and enlightenment on how to live a peaceful and stress-free life.
 If you want to know more about it, click here and read the many benefits of online therapy.
 Good luck!